-- Replacements Day - a day when students bring to school things they have no use of at home and exchange them with other children.
+- Replacements Day - a day when students bring to school things they have not been using at home and exchange them with other children.

-- Application for finding the vehicle in the parking lot - an application that interacts with a sensor in the vehicle, and when running the application, a map of the parking lot is displayed and the vehicle is marked on it.
+- Application for finding the vehicle in the parking lot - an app that interacts with a sensor in the vehicle, and when running the app, a map of the parking lot is displayed, and the vehicle is marked on it.
 This makes it easy to find the car.

-- Vehicle sensor installation that will prevent the vehicle from driving until everyone is strapped in, and that way, fewer people will be injured in the event of accidents.
+- Vehicle sensor installation that will prevent the vehicle from driving until everyone is strapped in, and that way, fewer people will be injured in accidents.

-- Application for the school's website - most students prefer to log on to the site using a cell phone rather than a computer.
-Advantages: the application will contribute to students' access and availability of the site.
+- School Website App - Most students prefer to enter the school site from the cell phone rather than from a computer.
+Advantages: the application will be easier for the students to access the website.

 - A device to keep the car at a consistent normal heat to prevent repeated deaths of babies forgotten in vehicles.

-- Activity Day - a day when students in the 6th-8th-grades prepare fun sporting activities for young students in the 1st-5th-grades.
+- Activity Day - a day when students in the 6th to 8th-grades prepare fun and sporting activities for young students in the 1st to 5th-grades.

-- Study competition - possible in math, spelling words in Arabic or English.
+- Study competition - possibly in Math, spelling words in Arabic or English.

-- Tables with storage compartments - so that students will not have to carry heavy bags. - This initiative came to the realization and received a lot of attention at school.
-Click on the link and read about it.
+- Tables with storage compartments - so that students will not have to carry heavy school bags.
+This initiative came to the realization and got a lot of interest in school.
+Click on the link and read more about it.

-- Comb with hair gel - so it is possible to apply gel on your hair more easily.
+- Comb with hair gel for making it is possible to apply the gel on your hair more easily.